-Note: If a angled frame kit is being used in addition to the flush mount frame, please consult the Frame Assembly Manual for instructions on assembly of the actual frame.
+Note: If an angled frame kit is being used, please consult the Frame Assembly Manual for either flat plates or evacuated tubes if you need further instructions.

 Rubber pads are normally used in conjunction with the flush mount frame.
 Depending on the roof's surface, rubber pads, stainless steel attachment straps, or round feet may be used.
 (Additional hardware sold separately)